Christmastime is here—literally and figuratively, of course.

 I’m thinking that the thirst for knowledge and information at this particular time certainly outweighed the opportunity to take the day off from continued critical thinking amidst the hostile environment of the country at that time.
 In that newspaper of Christmas Day, our cemetery’s first superintendent, William T. Duvall provided the newspaper with a bi-weekly report of the Civil War dead that had been buried in Mount Olivet from December 6th through 20th.
 To give some context, Mount Olivet had an agreement in place with the federal government to bury the dead from both armies, but did so in two distinct rows along the cemetery’s northern and western perimeters.

 Back to that newspaper of December 25th, 1862.
 The war naturally dominated the news of the day, just like the Omicron variant, mask mandates and vaccine debates of today.
-I found another prominent article talking about Col. Henry Cole and his cavalry outfit.
+I found another prominent newspaper article talking about Col. Henry Cole and his cavalry outfit.
 Cole was commander of this group originally organized as the 1st Potomac Home Brigade Cavalry, and better known as Cole's Cavalry of Maryland Volunteers (1861-1865).

 Further down the newspaper column, I found another treat—the obituary of our legendary heroine of the Civil War, the incomparable Barbara Fritchie.
 Barbara had actually died the previous Thursday on December 18th at the age of 96, having had a birthday just weeks before on December 8th, 1862.